-Once upon a time graffiti was a word for bad art or scribbles by unruly children on buildings in the rough part of town.
-Or on the side of trains.
-Graffiti was vandalism committed by an underclass who didn’t know how to express themselves like artists and writers.
-That is all changing.
-Graffiti is now on the hotlist of art collectors looking for big investment and the next big thing.
+Once upon a time graffiti was a word for bad art or scribbles by unruly children on buildings in the rougher part of town or on train carriages.
+Graffiti was vandalism by an underclass, it was claimed, who didn’t know how to express themselves like artists and writers.
+That has all changed.
+In the Nordic countries, Scandinavian graffiti at home is on the hotlist for investors.

 Is Graffiti Art expensive – how much does it cost?

-Graffiti art is still affordable enough for new collectors and dealers looking for entry level pieces to help grow their art portfolio.
-The price for a canvas by a top graffiti artist can get into the millions and their work is now reproduced on canvas and posters.
+Graffiti art is still affordable enough for new collectors.
+Dealers look for entry level pieces to help grow their art portfolio.
+Top graffiti artist, living or passed away, command prices in the millions for a canvas.
+And much of their work is reproduced on posters, mugs and t-towels.

-See these Banksy photo prints for those who appreciate his art, but can’t afford an original, sold here on Amazon.
-And when the ‘vandals’ started scribbling on smarter buildings in upmarket areas, peole got scared.
+See these Banksy photo prints for those who appreciate his art, but can’t afford an original.
+They’re sold here on Amazon.
+And when the ‘vandals’ started scribbling on smarter buildings in upmarket areas, people got scared.
 It could wipe thousands of pounds or dollars or kroners off the value of a property.

-Still today, the Scandinavians have not accepted graffiti as an artform as much as their neighbours in Great Britain and Germany or people in the USA.
-But it doesn’t mean it isn’t there – there’s much graffiti around on the streets, even if it hasn’t quite been accepted into the home and onto the walls yet by most people.
+How ironic that today, when a Banksy piece suddenly appears on a wall, that property shoots up in value.
+Still today, the Scandinavians don’t quite appreciate graffiti as an art form as much as the Germans, British or Americans.
+But it doesn’t mean it isn’t there – there’s much graffiti around on the streets, even if it hasn’t quite been accepted into the home and onto the walls yet by the mainstream.

 Old Scandi Graffiti – Viking Art and Scribbles on Stone

-This despite our ancestores were at the forefront of ‘tagging’ and scratching one-liners in walls and stones and caves wherever they went in the world.
-Doing back to the Vikings 1,000 years ago, did the equivaliént to spray painted in Istanbul, Athens and the Orkney Islands on the Scottish coast.
+This despite our ancestors who were at the forefront of ‘tagging’.
+They scratched one-liners into stone walls.
+Going back to the Vikings 1,000 years ago, our ancestors then did the equivalent to today’s tagging.
+They spray painting in Istanbul, Athens and the Orkney Islands on the Scottish coast.
 Inscriptions inside the Maeshowe monument on the Orkney Islands, once Danish, is among the most famous runes in Europe.

-The dividing line between art and vandalism is becoming ever thinner with many people now treasuring the sometimes beautiful, witty or thought provoking images being painted – often illegally – on walls.
+The dividing line between art and vandalism is getting ever thinner.
+Many people now treasure the sometimes beautiful, witty or thought provoking images being painted – often illegally – on walls.
 Above is a daring mural on the side of a building in Aarhus, the cultural city of Denmark (above political posters).
 Some will call it art, others will call it a crime.

-This house in Aarhus, Denmark, has become a tourist attraction and main spot for the selfie and Instagram generation.
-The contrast between an old, beautiful, modest house and the modern and aggressive graffiti artform is as stark as it gets.
+This house in Aarhus, Denmark (below), has become a tourist attraction and hotspot for the selfie and Instagram generation.
+The contrast between an old, beautiful, modest house and the modern and aggressive graffiti art form is as stark as it gets.

 Yet, it has been this way for years – the owners don’t seem to mind.
-Futhermore, the city of Aarhus is avant garden when it comes to art in Denmark – and European Capital of Culture in 2018.
-It is home to the superb Aros cultural centre / museum, which features international and Scandi exhibition by the most thrilling and innovative artists in the world.
+Furthermore, the city of Aarhus is avant garden when it comes to art in Denmark – a European Capital of Culture in 2018.
+It is home to the superb Aros cultural centre, which features international and Scandi exhibitions by the most thrilling and innovative artists in the world.

-Scandinavian Graffiti Artists – Who are the Big Names?
+Scandinavian Graffiti at home – Who are the Big Names?

 One of the top names in Danish art is the provo conceptual artist Kristian von Hornsleth.
 He claims not to be able to paint, but he has strong social and political views and can come up with slogans, which he promotes through is art.

-From flogging pieces to friends and people scratching their heads at the oddness of his drawings – some of which look like the drawings of a five-year-old – Pava has become a household name in Denmark.
+Most of Pava’s paintings look like the drawings of a five-year-old.
+Despite this he has become a household name in Denmark.
 There is hardly a home that doesn’t own a poster, a mug or a placemat for the children by Pava.

 Graffiti Art Exhibitions in Scandinavia – from the Street to the Museum